cstanca1/nifi-hive-zeppelin/README.md

-# Customer Demographics Demo with Apache Nifi, Hive and Zeppelin
+# Customer Demographics Demo with Nifi, Hive and Zeppelin

 # Pre-requisites